AntoniosFl/genre_classification/README.md

 # Genre Classification
-This is the exercise No.14 from MLOps
+This is exercise No.14 from MLOps